ajayvignesh01/tailwind-v4.0.0-alpha.28-plugins/README.md

 As you can see in the main page.tsx, the `animate-in fade-in zoom-in` classes are not working as expected.

 THE CURRENT VERSION OF TAILWINDCSS IS 4.0.0-alpha.28

+This project is a fresh install of Next.js 15 RC2 with shadcn ui and tailwindcss.
+Eslint has been upgraded to v9, and prettier has also been added.